matrixinfer-ai/kthena/docs/proposal/gang-scheduling.md

 ###### Scenario 1: Fix ratio prefill decode disaggregation

-In this scenario, we want to ensure that all pods of a infergroup are scheduled together.
+In this scenario, we want to ensure that all pods of an infergroup are scheduled together.
 For example, a ModelInfer instance has 2 roles: `prefiller` and `decoder`.
 The `prefiller` role has 1 pod, and the `decoder` role has 3 pods.